 “Look.
 You need to interact with other people.
 Go birding.
 Isn’t it about time for the Christmas Bird Count?”

 “Like I want to interact with birders.
 That’s like agreeing to ride on a float in a demented hobbiests’ parade.”

 “Well do something else then.
-Get back to running, or get a membership at the pool.
+Get back to regular running, or get a membership at the pool.
 You have to cheer up one way or another.
-And as a favour to me, stay off the balcony until you do.”
+As a favour to me, stay off the balcony until you do.”

-The Mississippi deluge came the day after that, shortly after Stacey left for work and he was debating with himself whether or not to fry the last two slices of bacon in the package.
-Was it worth dirtying a pan for two pieces?
-His phone rang on the coffee table and he dropped the bacon back into the deli drawer and closed the fridge.
-He picked up his phone.
-Nice.
-Another fumble-fingered Mississippian.
-“Hello,” he said, in a friendly way.
+The Mississippi deluge came the day after that, shortly after Sarah left for work and he was debating with himself whether or not to fry the last two slices of bacon in the package.
+Was it worth dirtying a pan for two slices?
+His phone rang on in the living room and he dropped the bacon back into the deli drawer and closed the fridge.
+He walked around the counter and picked up his phone.
+Oh god, another fumble-fingered Mississippian.
+“Hello,” he said.

 “Are you the Canadian fellow?” a woman asked.

 “That was my intention,” she said.
 “I’m calling to say hello to you, and to wish you a very nice day, and a Merry Christmas.”
-She had a soft voice, and spoke in the slow way they all did.
+This puzzled the hell out of him.
+He stood, looking at his reflection in the balcony door.

 “Hello?” she said.